What is accessibility?

 To report an issue that keeps you from accessing or using digital content or resources.

-The UM-Flint Accessibility Project Team is working to create project information and resources tailored to the Flint campus, so come back soon for further information.
-If you have any questions or concerns regarding the ADA Title II regulations on digital accessibility, please contact the Flint campus project team at [email protected].
+If you have any questions or concerns regarding the ADA Title II regulations on digital accessibility, please contact the Flint campus project team at flint.accessibility@umich.edu.